MarcosLaffitte/GranMapache/README.md

 > done: finished super cool optimizations for isomorphisms

-- working: degree maps and vertices by decreasing degree in isomorphism
+> done: degree maps and vertices by decreasing degree in isomorphism

+> done: finished isomorphism for undirected graphs

+- working: isomorphism for directed graphs (its faster because is based on the undirected routines)

 - working: mcs routines